ozgeegorucu/SpotHero-Parking-Spot-Analysis/README.md

 Selenium
 pandas
 numpy
-You can install these libraries using pip, the Python package manager:

-Copy code
-pip install beautifulsoup4 selenium pandas numpy
 You will also need to download a web driver for Selenium to use.
 You can download the Chrome web driver here: https://sites.google.com/a/chromium.org/chromedriver/downloads